Staple (textiles)

 A staple fiber is a textile fiber of discrete length.
 The opposite is a filament fiber, which comes in continuous lengths.
 Staple length is a characteristic fiber length of a sample of staple fibers.
-It is an essential criterion in yarn spinning, and aids in cohesion and twisting.
+It is an essential criterion in yarn spinning and aids in cohesion and twisting.
 Compared to synthetic fibers, natural fibers tend to have different and shorter lengths.
-The quality of natural fibers like cotton is categorized on staple length such as short, medium, long-staple, and extra long.
+The quality of natural fibers like cotton is categorized by staple length such as short, medium, long staple, and extra-long.
 Gossypium barbadense, one of several cotton species, produces extra-long staple fibers.
 The staple fibers may be obtained from natural and synthetic sources.
 In the case of synthetics and blends, the filament yarns are cut to a predetermined length (staple length).

 Etymology

-The word staple, used about a fiber of wool, is attested from the 15th century; the use was later broadened to include other fibers such as cotton.
+The word staple, used to refer to a fiber of wool, is attested from the 15th century; the use was later broadened to include other fibers such as cotton.
 The origin of the word is not known for certain.
-It may be a back-formation either from the obsolete noun stapler meaning wool-stapler, a merchant trading in wool who would sort and class the wool according to quality, or else from the obsolete verb staple, to receive goods such as wool at a staple port.
+It may be a back-formation either from the obsolete noun stapler meaning wool-stapler, a merchant trading in wool who would sort and class the wool according to quality, or from the obsolete verb staple, to receive goods such as wool at a staple port.

 History

 For cotton and wool, staple length was originally tested by hand, the tester removing a clump of fiber and then arranging it on a dark cloth for measurement.
-In the 1970s, machines were invented to do this task, taking around 5 minutes for cotton and for wool around 20 minutes.
-Today, machines such as Optical scanning methods like digital fibrograph and HVI are used to measure fiber length; they can measure the staple length efficiently.
+In the 1970s, machines were invented to perform this task, taking around 5 minutes to measure cotton and around 20 minutes for wool.
+Today, optical scanning methods such as fibrographs and HVI can be used to measure fiber length as they can measure the staple length more efficiently and precisely.